Best-Men'sAnti-Aging-Skincare

 Keratinocyte Differentiation and Its Role in Skin Texture

-Keratinocytes mature less efficiently, disrupting the skin’s barrier and causing flaky or rough textures.
+Keratinocytes mature less efficiently, disrupting the skin’s barrier and leading to a flaky or rough texture.

 Fibroblast Activation and Collagen Synthesis Decline